-Syrian Chemical Attack Tests Donald Trump's 'America First' Policy
+U.S. Launches a Missile Attack at Syria in a Test of President Trump's 'America First' Policy

 The inertia of institutional Washington tends to stretch out major decisions for days, weeks, even years.
-Yet in the span of 48 hours, the Trump Administration has been shrugging off those constraints, reversing its foreign policy and driving towards a tough response to Syrian President Bashar al-Assad for once again turning chemical weapons on his own people.
+Yet in the span of 48 hours, the Trump Administration shrugged off those constraints, reversing its foreign policy and launching a fusillade of missiles at the regime of Syrian President Bashar al-Assad for once again turning chemical weapons on his own people.

+In the pre-dawn hours Friday morning, a rain of Tomahawk Land Attack Missiles fell on a Syrian airfield believed to be the source of Tuesday's chemical weapons attack.
+At least 72 people, including many children, died in the town of Khan Sheikhoun, and the World Health Organization said their symptoms were consistent with a nerve agent exposure.
+Trump had told aides in the days after he wanted options for a response

 Asked by reporters aboard Air Force One on Thursday whether Assad should no longer rule Syria, the President hinted at the potential for a forceful U.S. response.
 “I think what happened in Syria is a disgrace to humanity," Trump said.
 “What Assad did is terrible.
 What happened in Syria is truly one of the egregious crimes and it shouldn’t have happened.
 And it shouldn’t be allowed to happen.”